garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 {% endtab %}

 {% tab title="Deploy from repository" %}
-3. Click on **Set Up with Cloud Build** and follow the instructions that follow.
+3. Click on **Set Up with Cloud Build** and follow the instructions.
 {% endtab %}
 {% endtabs %}

 4. Then Enter your **Service Name** and **Region** of deployment.
 5. Select **Require authentication** option in the **Authentication** section.
-6. Leave the rest of the configurations as default and click on **Create**.
+6. Leave the remaining configurations as default and click on **Create**.

 ![GCP Cloud Run Container Creation](../../../.gitbook/assets/gcp-cloudrun-creation.png)